Skills Reference

-Skills are included in the Cost Analyst plugin and are automatically invoked by Claude based on your prompt.
+Skills are guided analysis workflows available through the CloudZero Plugin for Claude Code.
+Each skill combines multiple MCP server tools into a structured investigation.
+Skills are automatically invoked by Claude based on your prompt.
 You can also invoke them directly using the /skill-name slash command syntax in Claude Code.

 When to use